Home » Drilling Calculations » ECD In Drilling | What is, How To Calculate & Control

 Example

-For an example of the calculation of static mud pressure (hydrostatic pressure) see Fig 1.
+For an example of static mud pressure (hydrostatic pressure) calculation, see Fig 1.

 calculation of static mud pressure